How to start a scaffolding business in the UK

 Qualifications and training

 - Scaffolder (CISRS Scaffolder card): Complete CISRS Part 1 and Part 2 training courses, plus six months of documented site experience.
 Each part is five days plus assessments.
-This is the standard level for most working scaffolders.
+This is the typical level for most working scaffolders.

 Equipment and start-up costs

-The biggest investment in scaffolding is the tube, fittings, and boards.
+The largest investment in scaffolding is the tube, fittings, and boards.
 Standard system scaffolding uses 48.3mm steel tube (or aluminium for lighter systems) and pressed steel or cast iron couplers.
 A basic starter kit for small residential scaffolds (enough for a two-storey house):

-- 500 to 1,000 metres of scaffolding tube: £3,000 to £8,000 used, more new.
-The cost will vary based on whether you opt for purchase or hire — hiring can initially reduce outlay.
+- 500 to 1,000 metres of scaffolding tube: £3,000 to £8,000 used, more if new.
+Costs vary based on purchase or hire, hiring can initially reduce outlay.

 - 1,000 to 2,000 fittings (couplers, swivels, base plates): £1,500 to £4,000.
-Purchasing in bulk from a wholesaler can save money in the long run.
+Buying in bulk from a wholesaler can save money over time.

 - PPE, harnesses, safety signage: £500 to £1,500.
-Never compromise on safety gear, as it protects both staff and clients.
+Safety gear is non-negotiable, as it protects both staff and clients.

 Pricing scaffolding jobs